Government of Spain: Criminal privileges

-The members of the Government enjoy their own criminal procedure so that they will only be tried by the Criminal Chamber of the Supreme Court.
+Members of the Government enjoy their own criminal procedure, and can only be tried by the Criminal Chamber of the Supreme Court.

-The initiation of a case for treason or against the security of the State can only respond to the initiative of a quarter of the Congress of Deputies, approved by an absolute majority thereof, and can not be granted a pardon in such cases.
+The initiation of a case for treason or against the security of the State can only respond to the initiative of a quarter of the Congress of Deputies, must be approved by an absolute majority thereof, and a pardon can not be granted in such cases.

 Caretaker government

-The Caretaker Government is regulated in Section 101 of the Spanish Constitution which says that "the Government shall resign after the holding of general elections, in the event of loss of parliamentary confidence as provided in the Constitution, or on the resignation or death of the President.
+Section 101 of the Spanish Constitution says that "the Government shall resign after the holding of general elections, in the event of loss of parliamentary confidence as provided in the Constitution, or on the resignation or death of the President.
 The outgoing Government shall continue as acting body until the new Government takes office".

-Between the approval of the Constitution in 1978 and the approval of the Government Act of 1997, there were no explicit limitations to the Government powers while acting as acting government except for what the doctrine and parliamentary practice said.
+Between the approval of the Constitution in 1978 and the approval of the Government Act of 1997, there were no explicit limitations to the powers of an acting government except for what doctrine and parliamentary practice said.
 With this constitutional precept it was intended that the succession of one Government by another does not affect the fundamental continuity of the governmental action or that paralysis or dysfunctions occur in the system as a whole.
-This need of not leaving a modern state without its central governing body is explained very well in a Supreme Court sentence saying that "It is easy to understand that Spain can not run out of government even for a few hours".
+This need of not leaving a modern state without its central governing body is explained very well in a Supreme Court declaration that "It is easy to understand that Spain can not run out of government even for a few hours".

-In 1997 the Government Act was passed; the Caretaker Government is regulated in Title 4.
+In 1997 the Government Act was passed, regulating a caretaker government in Title 4.
 In addition to the aforementioned constitutional provisions, Section 21 of the Government Act establishes that "the caretaker government shall facilitate the normal development of the process of formation of the new Government and the transfer of powers to it and limit its duties to the ordinary office of public affairs, abstaining from adopting, except in cases of urgency duly accredited or for reasons of general interest whose accreditation expressly justifies it, any other measures".